 RFP Information Session

-This year's Request for Proposals Information Session will be held on Wednesday, September 18, 2019 at 1:00pm ET.
+This year's Request for Proposals Information Session was held on Wednesday, September 18, 2019 at 1:00pm ET.

 If you have an idea but need some collaborators, you can start looking for CDI collaborators or comments, using the CDI RFP Collaboration Forum: https://my.usgs.gov/confluence/x/xh3bJQ